Released in 2014 on Innovative Leisure Format: LPx2

 For fans of flamenco, Arabic folk, and acoustic guitar virtuosity

 Originally released in 1969 on MPS Records 1972 BASF Pressing Format: LP

 Released in 2012 on Southern Lord Records Format: LPx2, etching on D-side

 After 20+ years of using his introspective songwriting as a playground for psychedelic lo-fi experimentation, underdog hero Emil Amos hands the production reins to John Angello (Sonic Youth, Dinosaur Jr.) for his most polished album yet, capturing the best aspects of 70’s rock classics without ever feeling cliché.
 The hi-fi analogue production brings a newfound clarity and depth that allows Amos’ songwriting and instrumental performances to bloom; the choruses are anthemic, the atmospheres are darkly psychedelic, and his lyrics are just as philosophical and contemplative as ever.

-This was released in 2017 on Black Truffle Records Recorded live on October 28, 2014 at SuperDeluxe Tokyo by Masahide … More
+Released in 2017 on Black Truffle Records Recorded live on October 28, 2014 at SuperDeluxe Tokyo by Masahide Ando Format: … More

 Released in 2014 on Invada Records Format: LPx2 Tannum Brown vinyl, limited to 1000 copies

-Released in 1969 on Elektra Records
+Released in 1969 on Elektra Records Format: LP

 No Other is a masterpiece of Cosmic Americana from Gene Clark (Ex-Byrds).
 Here his amazing songwriting is complemented by lush instrumentation, psychedelic production, and grandiose choir arrangements.